duytq94/cross-platform-how-it-works/README.md

 - Flutter and React Native (RN) can build apps for both Android and iOS.
 - Supporting "hot reload" to quickly show affected code changes.
 - Their performance is still a bit slower than native.
-- You've read comparisons and heard someone say that Flutter has the same performance as native because its code is compiled to native code, React Native has less performance because it has to go through a bridge.
+- You’ve read a comparison somewhere that says Flutter has the same performance as native because Dart source code is compiled to native code.
+On the other hand, React Native has less performance because it has to go through a bridge (which sometimes has bottlenecks).

 To come clean, we'll go through their architecture and compilation process.